95mg/95mg/README.md

+>
+>
+>
 - 👋 Hi, I’m @95mg
-- 👀 I’m interested in React, JavaScript
+- 👀 I’m interested in React, JavaScript and better web accessibility for everyone.
-- 🌱 I’m currently learning TypeScript and variety React Library
+- 🌱 I’m currently learning TypeScript and variety React Library.
 - 📫 How to reach raininmate@gmail.com

 <!---